 The length of the instruction is 6 long days for most courses from 8:00am-10:00pm.
 Evening/weekend courses last two weeks and run from 6:00pm-10:00pm during the weekdays and 8:00am-6:00pm on Saturdays and 8:00am-6:00pm on the first Sunday, the course is approximately 74 hours of didactic lecture and hands on workshops and scenarios.

-Because we need a minimum number of students to sustain costs for a course, we regret we are unable to offer refunds for cancellations within 2 weeks of a course.
+Because we need a minimum number of students to sustain costs for a course, we regret we are unable to offer refunds for cancellations within 30 days of the course start date.

 SAMPLE WFR SYLLABUS: Topics covered include, but are not limited to:

 • Patient Assessment Scene Size-up, Primary Survey, Secondary Survey • CPR/BLS • Bleeding and Shock • Wound and Burn Management (bandaging) • Fractures & Dislocations, Improvised Splinting • Chest Injuries • Abdominal Injuries • Head and Spine Injuries, Spinal Immobilization • Near Drowning • Lightning • Heat-Related Illness • Hypothermia & Cold-Related Illness/Injury (Frostbite, etc.) • Gender Specific Emergencies • Obstetrical Emergencies • Psychology in the Wilderness • Neurologic Emergencies • Diving Medicine (Intro) • Altitude Illness • Avalanche Medicine • Law and the Wilderness • Poisoning Emergencies • Evacuation Guidelines • Improvised Litters & Carries • Skin, Wilderness Dentistry, Illness & Injury of the Eyes